tinart/H2O2_RDE/README.md

 python rde_analyzer.py -p "PATH" -c COMMA,SEPERATED,H202,CONCENTRATIONS

-  -p flag is the full path to the foler containing your data and should be written with quotations -c flag is the concentrations of H2O2 used for the standard cruve e.i 0,20,40,60,80,100
+  -p flag is the full path to the foler containing your data and should be written with quotations<br>
+  -c flag is the concentrations of H2O2 used for the standard cruve e.i 0,20,40,60,80,100<br>